 Internal Rate of Return (IRR)

-An investment's internal rate of return (IRR) is the discount rate that makes the net present value of the investment's cash flows equal to zero.
+An investment's internal rate of return (IRR) is the discount rate that makes the net present value of the investment's cash flows equal to zero (the "break even" point).

 The formula for IRR is:

 0 = IO + CF1/(1 + IRR) + CF2/(1 + IRR)^2 + ....
 CFT/(1 + IRR)^T

 NPV = IO + CF1/(1 + IRR) + CF2/(1 + IRR)^2 + ....
 CFT/(1 + IRR)^T